You should never underestimate the importance of conversion funnels.

 A sales funnel is an essential part of every marketing process.
 It maps the customer journey from the first interaction all the way through to a final sale – and even further.

 Your marketing conversion funnel influences every piece of content you create, and every sales-related decision.
 For this reason, it’s crucial for online business success.

 But, in recent years, there have been big changes to the way businesses engage with leads, with an increased focus on touchpoints like social media, mobile, eCommerce, apps, and more.

 This means implementing an effective sales strategy and understanding what works (and what doesn’t) is more important than ever before.

-Launch your first lead generation campaign with Dripify LinkedIn automation tools in minutes!
+Launch your first lead generation campaign with Dripify sales automation software in minutes!

 A sales funnel is the set of steps a prospect or lead takes to become a buying customer.
 It is a prospect’s journey from awareness to action.